justinschmitz97/WebToGPT/data/emblacarousel.md

 Once: `yes`

 Runs when the carousel mounts for the first time.
-This only fires once which means that it won't fire when the carousel is re\-initialized using the [reInit](/api/methods/#reinit) method.
+This only fires once which means that it won't fire when the carousel is re-initialized using the [reInit](/api/methods/#reinit) method.

 ---